-Also, please note that due to the 2015 brand merger between ITWatchdogs and Geist, if you currently have an ITWatchDogs-branded device with a firmware version prior to v1.6.0, you may need to first install the v1.6.0 firmware update before installing any v3.x.x updates, as v1.5.x and earlier may not recognize the validation signatures on the brand-merged v3.x.x firmwares.
+Also, please note that due to the 2015 brand merger between ITWatchdogs and Geist, if you currently have an ITWatchdogs-branded device with a firmware version prior to v1.6.0, you may need to first install v1.6.0 firmware update before installing any v3.x.x updates, as v1.5.x and earlier may not recognize the validation signature on the brand-merged v3.x.x firmwares.

 - bug fixes:

 - Fixed issue where graphs were not properly rendering.

 - Fixed issue where SNMP trap where CCAT would not include sensor type in trap.

 - Fixed issue that was causing units to not poll configured NTP server.